Skincare tips & advice

 Hyaluronic acid: Hyaluronic acid is a sugar that is naturally produced by the body.
 Found naturally within the skin, hyaluronic acid is responsible for the skin’s plumpness and volume.
-This ingredient acts like a sponge that can attract and retain 1,000 times its own weight in water, making it an excellent non-comedogenic hydrating ingredient.
+This ingredient can attract and retain moisture, making it an excellent non-comedogenic hydrating ingredient.
 A facial cleanser for dry skin with hyaluronic acid forms a layer of hydration on top of the skin that enhances its feeling of softness and smoothness.
 In addition to hydrating the skin’s surface, hyaluronic acid also helps firm, soothe and plump the skin.

 - Baumann, L. (2009) Cosmetic Dermatology: Principles and Practice (pp.83-91).
 New York: McGraw-Hill Medical

 Skincare tips & adviceFacial Cleanser for Men: Choose the Cleanser for Your Skin Type

 Skincare tips & adviceFinding the Best Cleanser for Oily Skin

 Skincare tips & adviceSelecting the Best Cleanser for Sensitive Skin

 Skincare tips & adviceWhat’s the Ideal Cleanser for Your Skin Type?

 Skincare tips & adviceChoosing and Using the Best Products for Your Oily Skin

 Skincare tips & adviceDry Skin Tips: Is My Skin Dry or Dehydrated?

 Skincare tips & adviceDry Skin Remedies for Your Face, Hands, Feet & Body